The weatherman thinks we will have a high around 80° today but the

 gravel-bar on the river with a campsite at the downstream end of Redhorse

 Hole, which is a nice swimming hole right under a beautiful bluff.
-The air temperature is warm enough for some swimming, but the water is still very cold, so we think not.
+The air temperature is warm enough for some swimming, but the water still feels very cold, so we think not.
 After taking a few pictures we head back up

 the spur to the BRT.